Jeff Pearlman

-Jeff Pearlman (born 1972) is an American sportswriter.
-He has written 10 books which are New York Times Best Sellers: four about football, three on baseball, two about basketball and a biography of rapper Tupac Shakur.
-He interviewed John Rocker for Sports Illustrated in 1999.
+Jeffrey Pearlman (born 1972) is an American sportswriter.
+He has written ten books which are New York Times Best Sellers: four about football, three on baseball, two about basketball and a biography of rapper Tupac Shakur.
+In 1999, he interviewed John Rocker for an infamous Sports Illustrated article in which Rocker made several racist and controversial comments.

 Career

 Pearlman was born and grew up in Mahopac, New York.
 He got his start in journalism in 1989 when he interned at The Patent Trader, a weekly newspaper in Cross River, New York.
 After graduating from the University of Delaware, he was hired as a food and fashion writer by The Tennessean in Nashville.
 In 1996, Pearlman was hired by Sports Illustrated, where he was a baseball writer for nearly seven years.

-In 2002, Pearlman left Sports Illustrated, spending the next two years at Newsday, but left to focus on writing books.
+In 2002, Pearlman left Sports Illustrated, spending the next two years at Newsday but left to focus on writing books.
 He keeps a personal online blog, where he posts a weekly Q&A series, The Quaz, with athletes, politicians, actors, singers and many random people.
 He has also used the site to write about intimate issues such as seeing a rival book get publicity in Sports Illustrated, where he was working, or finding blood in his feces after using the toilet.

-He was a frequent contributor to ESPN.com's Page 2 and then a columnist for SI.com.
+He was a frequent contributor to ESPN.com's Page 2 then a columnist for SI.com.
 No stranger to controversy, Pearlman used his own website as a forum to call out the Christian missionary goals of Tim Tebow's father as "pretty evil."
-In the fall of 2007, Pearlman wrote several controversial articles on Page 2 regarding the lack of a rivalry between the University of Delaware's and Delaware State University's football teams; Delaware State University is in Dover.
+In the fall of 2007, Pearlman wrote several controversial articles on Page 2 regarding the lack of a rivalry between the University of Delaware's and Delaware State University's football teams.
+Delaware State University is in Dover.
 UD and DSU finally played a football game on November 23, 2007, part of the NCAA Division I FCS playoffs.
-Delaware won the game with a score of 44–7.
+Delaware won the game by a score of 44–7.

-Pearlman was advisor to the student newspaper at Manhattanville College in Purchase, New York from 2011 to 2012, but his contract was not renewed because, according to Pearlman, the college was more concerned about "image control" than about producing "a quality student newspaper."
+Pearlman was advisor to the student newspaper at Manhattanville College in Purchase, New York from 2011 to 2012 but his contract was not renewed because, according to Pearlman, the college was more concerned about "image control" than about producing "a quality student newspaper."